gdescalzo/AWS_Technical_Challenge/README.md

 <details>
 <summary>AWS account (optional)</summary>

+The GitHub account is easly to be created, just go to: [AWS Free tier](https://aws.amazon.com/es/free/?gclid=Cj0KCQjw4qHEBhCDARIsALYKFNPnE6_Knezg_C6o9NplWfM2DgjD5C-jHADXOWhsRq3reozrkAwuCTIaAl8eEALw_wcB&trk=8185e5da-db92-479f-91f4-d73ac3fcd9e5&sc_channel=ps&ef_id=Cj0KCQjw4qHEBhCDARIsALYKFNPnE6_Knezg_C6o9NplWfM2DgjD5C-jHADXOWhsRq3reozrkAwuCTIaAl8eEALw_wcB%3AG%3As&s_kwcid=AL%214422%213%21648113981729%21e%21%21g%21%21create+aws+account%2119666585841%21146843812798&gad_campaignid=19666585841&gbraid=0AAAAADjHtp-RUpxg6Q1rcN5DSaZO3cX3u&ams%23interactive-card-vertical%23pattern-data-339318104.filter=%257B%2522filters%2522%253A%255B%255D%257D)

 </details>

 ## Best practises

-> Sabiendo que este challenge es utilizado para determinar las habilidades de un ingeniero de cloud en un entorno laboral, es recomendado, pero no mandatorio seguir ciertos lineamientos de diseño y seguridad.
-A continuacion puede encontrar las configuraciones necesarias en las plataformas AWS, GitHub y Terraform con el de preparar el ambiente para la ejecusion de la prueba de concepto.
+> Knowing that this challenge is used to determine the skills of a cloud engineer in a work environment, it is recommended, but not mandatory, to follow certain design and security guidelines.
+Below you can find the necessary configurations on the AWS, GitHub, and Terraform platforms to prepare the environment for running the proof of concept..

 <details>
 <summary>GitHub best practises.</summary>

-1. create a privated repository: the purpose of this is onece you already consolidate the solution, then make it public.
+1. Create a private repository: The purpose of this is to make it public once you've consolidated the solution.
-2. create more of one branch: en ambientes profesionales, and as a best practise, is not common work and test on the same enviroment, because is not safe and can cause disrruptions over the service.
-El codigo producido debe ser revisado y aprobado antes de mergearse en la rama principal, por lo tanto al momento del desarrollo de esta actividad se considero, desarrolla en una rama llamada DEV y una vez realizado el desarrollo atravez de un pull request, mergear a main.
-3. create secrets: crear secretos en el proyecto de GitHub con el  fin de almacenar las credenciales de AWS para ejecusion remota.
+2. Create more than one branch: In professional environments, and as best practice, it's not common to work and test in the same environment because it's unsafe and can cause service disruptions.
+The code produced must be reviewed and approved before merging into the main branch.
+Therefore, when developing this activity, it was considered to develop it in a branch called DEV, and once the development is complete through a pull request, merge it into main.
+3. Create secrets: Create secrets in the GitHub project to store AWS credentials for remote execution.

 </details>

 <details>
 <summary>AWS best practises.</summary>

-1. No utilizar el usuario root, crear una cuenta admin.
-2. Definir metodo de autenticacion para GitHub
+1. Don't use the root user, create an admin account.
+2. Define the authentication method for GitHub.
-3. Crear role para Terraform
+3. Create a role for Terraform.
-4. definir politicas para el role Terraform, solo dandole privilegios para lo que debe realizar.
+4. Define policies for the Terraform role, only giving it privileges for what it should do.
-5. Realizar integracion entre AWS y GitHub
+5. Integrate between AWS and GitHub.
-6. Instalar AWS Cli en Windows 11 a fin de primero desarrollar localmente
+6. Install AWS CLI on Windows 11 to develop locally first.
-7. Instalar Terraform en Windows 11 a fin de poder testear el codigo y el aprovisionamiento correcto de los recursos en AWS.
+7. Install Terraform on Windows 11 to test the code and ensure proper resource provisioning in AWS.

 </details>